-As of the date of this SAI, as amended or supplemented from time to time, the following insurance companies (or broker-dealer affiliates thereof) are receiving such payments: AXA Equitable Life Insurance Company, Forethought Life Insurance Co., Global Atlantic Distributors, LLC, Lincoln Financial Distributors, Inc., Massachusetts Mutual Life Insurance Company, Nationwide Fund Distributors, LLC, New York Life Insurance and Annuity Corporation, Pacific Life & Annuity Company, Pacific Life Insurance Company, Prudential Annuities Distributors, Inc., RiverSource Distributors, Inc., Transamerica Advisors Life Insurance and Transamerica Advisors Life Insurance Company of New York.
+As of the date of this SAI, as amended or supplemented from time to time, the following insurance companies (or broker-dealer affiliates thereof) are receiving such payments: Allianz Life Financial Services LLC, Equitable Financial Life Insurance Company, Lincoln Financial Distributors, Inc., Massachusetts Mutual Life Insurance Company, Nationwide Fund Distributors, LLC, New York Life Insurance and Annuity Corporation, Pacific Select Distributors, Inc., Prudential Annuities Distributors, Inc., RiverSource Distributors, Inc., Transamerica Life Insurance Company and Transamerica Financial Life Insurance Company.
 In lieu of payments pursuant to the foregoing, the Manager, the Distributor or their affiliates may make payments to insurance companies or their broker-dealer affiliates of an agreed-upon amount that will not exceed the amount that would have been payable pursuant to the above, and may also make similar payments to other insurance companies or their broker-dealer affiliates.